JustDevZero-vault/Translatorman/README.txt

 3. Change to Translatorman-build (cd Translatorman-build)
 4. Do the cmake magic. (cmake ../Translatorman/builds/CMake/)
 5. Run make command. (make)
-6. You must compile (At the moment) man2html separately and place it into Translatorman-build/core (gcc ../Translatorman/core/man2html.c -o Translatorman-build/core/man2html)
 6. Go to qt4 folder. (cd qt4/)
 7. Run translatormanqt4 (./translatormanqt4)
 8. Try to open any manual page.